tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/常见问题/域名接入问题_intl_en.md

 [](id:q1)
-### How do I add a domain name?
+### How do I connect a domain name?
 You can connect a domain name on the CDN console.
 For more information, please see [Adding Domain Names](https://intl.cloud.tencent.com/document/product/228/5734).

 [](id:q2)
 ### Are there any requirements for connecting a domain name to CDN?
 Yes.
 The following are the requirements for connecting a domain name to CDN:
-1. The length of the domain name cannot exceed 50 characters.
-Domain names in Chinese, even after they are transcoded, are not supported currently.
+1. The length of the domain name cannot exceed 81 characters.
-2. If the Chinese mainland CDN is used, the domain name must have an ICP filing issued by the MIIT, and the business content of the origin server must be legal.
+2. The domain name must have an ICP filling issued by the MIIT.
 3. The domain name is a sub-domain name in the format of `a.test.com` or `a.b.test.com` or a wildcard domain name in the format of `*.test.com` or `*.a.test.com`.
 4. Domain name ownership verification is required when connecting a domain name for the first time, a wildcard domain name, or a connected domain name.